Avishek-Majumder/animal-tracking-icccnt-2024/README.md

-# Lamb Activity Tracking and Behavior Analysis (ICCCNT 2024 – Official Codebase)
+# Advancements in Animal Tracking: Assessing Deep Learning Algorithms (ICCCNT 2024 – Official Codebase)

 This repository contains the official code implementation of our ICCCNT 2024 paper: